swen100/php-cairo/README.md

 apt-get install libcairo2-dev libfreetype6-dev fontconfig libjpeg-dev
 ```

-Then you can use phpize to install the extension against your current PHP install
+Then you can use phpize to install the extension against your current PHP install:

 ```
 phpize